 If the LIHWAP program is allowed to lapse, there is no question that many will suffer.
-Whatever one's view of the program, now - while high inflation and rising interest rates persist - is not the time to let the program lapse.
+Whatever one's view of the program, now while high inflation, wage deflation, and rising interest rates persist - is not the time to let the program lapse.

-The National Association of Regulatory Utility Commissioners (NARUC) is a bipartisan organization representing public service commissioners from every U.S. state, the District of Columbia, and U.S. Territory responsible for assuring reliable power and water utility services to your constituents.
-NARUC has advocated for a federal low-income water program for Imany years.
+NARUC is a bipartisan organization representing public service commissioners from every U.S. state, the District of Columbia, and U.S. Territory responsible for ensuring reliable power and water utility services to your constituents.
+NARUC has advocated for a federal low-income water program for many years.
 Because of its focus on sanitation, the pandemic highlighted a need that has always been present.